National Outdoor Book Awards Banner NOBA

 National Outdoor Book Awards: Judging Process

-The National Outdoor Book Awards(NOBA) nomination process begins with the announcement of the program in May.
-Books may be received at any time after the announcement is made, but all entries are due by the program's fall deadline (usually September 1st).
-Nominated books are received at the NOBA central office based at Idaho State University where they are processed, packaged and sent to the appropriate judges.
-(For more details on the nomination process, see: NOBA Policy Guidelines).
+The National Outdoor Book Awards(NOBA) nomination process begins with the announcement of the program in late May and early June.
+Books may be received at any time after the announcement is made, but all entries are due by the program's fall deadline (approximately September 1st).
+For exact dates, see NOBA Schedule

 In accordance with the program's high standards of objectivity, a great amount of effort goes into making the evaluation process as fair as possible.
 Books are judged on the quality of writing and their merit and not by the author's or publisher's reputation.
 To remove regional bias, judges serving on the panel come from throughout the country.
 Additionally, the make-up of the panel is balanced as much as possible between men and women.